-4. Accounting Pronouncements Issued but Not Yet Adopted
+4. Recently Adopted Accounting Pronouncements

 In February 2016, the FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
 Under ASU No. 2016-02, an entity will be required to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.
 ASU No. 2016-02 offers specific accounting guidance for a lessee, a lessor and sale and leaseback transactions.
 Lessees and lessors are required to disclose qualitative and quantitative information about leasing arrangements to enable a user of the financial statements to assess the amount, timing and uncertainty of cash flows arising from leases.
-As amended, ASU No. 2016-02 is effective for annual reporting periods beginning after December 15, 2021, including interim periods within that reporting period, and requires a modified retrospective adoption, with early adoption permitted.
-NLC is currently in the process of evaluating the impact of adoption of this ASU on its financial statements.

 In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This ASU is intended to improve transparency in the reporting of contributed nonfinancial assets, also known as gifts-in-kind, for not-for-profit entities.
-ASU 2020-07 will require not-for-profit organizations to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash or other financial assets.
+ASU 2020-07 requires not-for-profit organizations to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash or other financial assets.
 It will also require enhanced disclosure, including disaggregation of nonfinancial assets recognized by category and qualitative information about each category.
-ASU 2020-07 is effective for annual reporting periods beginning after June 15, 2021, and interim periods within annual reporting periods beginning after June 15, 2022.
-The amendments in this ASU should be applied on a retrospective basis, and early adoption is permitted.
-NLC is currently in the process of evaluating the impact of adoption of this ASU on its financial statements.